dev-clemons/lezer-tigerjython/README.md

-# @lezer/tigerjython
+# @lezer/tigerpython

-This is a TigerJython grammar for the [Lezer](https://lezer.codemirror.net/) parser system.
+This is a TigerPython grammar for the [Lezer](https://lezer.codemirror.net/) parser system.

 The code is licensed under an MIT license.